Ernanm280/preparing-ad-inf-azure/README.md

 1. Log into `Client-1`
 2. Open Command Prompt
-3. Ping DC-1 private IP
+3. Ping DC-1 private IP (10.0.0.4)

+**Successful replies confirm:**
+  * Network connectivity is functioning properly
+  * The firewall is not blocking ICMP traffic
+  * Both VMs are on the same Virtual Network and subnet

 > [!NOTE]
 >  If ping fails, verify that both VMs are in the same VNet and that firewall or NSG rules are not blocking ICMP traffic.